 Capital requirements for bank exposures to central counterparts

-Nasdaq Dubai confirms that it conducts these calculations on a quarterly basis and will make available the results of these calculations to clearing members upon request.
+Nasdaq Dubai confirm that is conducts these calculations on a quarterly basis and will be able to make available the results of these calculations to clearing members if requested.

 The Principles for Financial Market Infrastructures requires that Financial Market Infrastructures (FMI) provide relevant information to participants, relevant authorities and the broader public.
 In particular, Principle 23 on the disclosure of rules, key procedures and market data states that a FMI should provide sufficient information to enable participants to have an accurate understanding of the risks and costs they incur by participating in the FMI.
 The following document has been prepared in accordance with Principle 23.